andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 Following are some basic guidelines for executing the OpenVINO™ workflow using the code samples and demo applications:

-1. Before using OpenVINO™ samples, always setup the environment:
+1. Before using the OpenVINO™ samples, always set up the environment:
 ```sh
 source /opt/intel/openvino/bin/setupvars.sh
 ```
-2. Have the directory pathways for the following:
+2. Have the directory path for the following:
 - Code Sample binaries located in `~/inference_engine_cpp_samples_build/intel64/Release`
 - Demo Application binaries located in `~/inference_engine_demos_build/intel64/Release`
 - Media: Video or image.
 See <a href="download-media">Download Media</a>.